-As the LYLAKS BOA consists primarily of dense urban development, a significant amount of water, wastewater and utility infrastructure is already located within the Study Area.
-As many parcels within the Study Area are vacant, the water and wastewater systems are likely operating below capacity.
+As the LYLAKS BOA consists primarily of dense urban develor wastewater and utility infrastructure is already located within the Study Area are vacant, the water and wastewater systems are likely operating below capacity.
 The presence of a comprehensive network of water, wastewater and utilities, coupled with the adequate additional capacity are assets to future development within the Study Area.
 Map 14 illustrates the comprehensive infrastructure systems that are found throughout the LYLAKS Study Area.